andrewtcha07/Portfolio-Projects/Google Data Analytics Capstone Projects/Cyclistic Bike-Share: Case Study/R /README.md

 ```

 #### Extracting and Adding Custom Column Part 1
-+ Calculating the difference in minutes between the timestamps in the `ended_at` and `started_at` columns, rounding the result to two decimal places, and storing the rounded durations in a new custom column `ride_length_minute`.
++ Calculating the difference in minutes between the timestamps in the `ended_at` and `started_at` columns, rounding the result to 2 decimal places, and storing the rounded durations in a new custom column `ride_length_minute`.
 ```{r}
 trip_data <- trip_data %>%
   mutate(ride_length_minute = round(as.numeric(difftime(ended_at, started_at, units = "mins")), 2))